Customer Acquisition Cost (CAC) Formula: What to Include

 Lagged attribution.
 A blog post published in January might drive signups in March.
 If you count the content cost in January and the customers in March, both months look wrong.
 Some founders smooth this by using 3-month rolling averages for both numerator and denominator.

 Seasonal effects.
 B2B SaaS often sees slower signups in December and August.
-Your CAC will spike in those months — that’s normal, not a crisis.
+Your CAC will spike in those months, that’s normal, not a crisis.

 CAC and the Metrics Around It

-CAC never lives alone.
+Customer acquisition cost never lives alone.
 It’s one input in a chain of unit economics.

-Your CAC feeds directly into CAC payback period — how many months until you recover what you spent.
+Your CAC feeds directly into CAC payback period, how many months until you recover what you spent.
 It’s also half of the LTV:CAC ratio, which tells you whether your acquisition spend generates a return over the customer’s full lifetime.
 See the full LTV calculation for how to pair these numbers.

 For average CAC benchmarks by segment, the ranges depend heavily on ACV.
 A €29/mo product needs CAC under €200 to have healthy economics.
 A €500/mo product can afford €500—€1,000 CAC.